George Whalley: Radio and television broadcasts

 The first major radio feature he wrote was Death in the Barren Ground, noted above.
 This was followed by several dramatic features on W. B. Yeats including Love is a Crooked Thing (1955) on the relationship between Yeats and Maud Gonne, Words for Music Perhaps (1957) about Yeats and the speaking of poetry, The Articulation of the Image (1961) on his poetry, and Be Secret and Exult (1965), a tribute to Yeats on the 100th anniversary of his birth.
 He wrote two dramatic features on David Jones, The Poems of David Jones (1973) and The Secret Princes (1975), the writer and artist he long admired.
 Single Form (1966) and To an Unknown Country (1967), were both features dedicated to Dag Hammarskjöld, the second Secretary-General of the United Nations who died in 1961.

 His most noted radio dramatizations are If This Is a Man (1965), a 140-minute adaptation of Stuart Woolf's translation of Primo Levi's Se questo e un uomo, and Let Us Now Praise Famous Men (1966), a 135- minute adaptation of James Agee's book of the same title.
 John Reeves, the CBC producer of Whalley's adaptations of Levi and Agee, has written about the radio productions.
 Whalley made a major contribution to broadcasting in Canada, and his works were repeatedly nominated for the Italia Prize for radio.
-Whalley's adaptations of the novel Peter Abelard by Helen Waddle, Malory's Morte d'Arthur, James Agee's Let Us Now Praise Famous Men, and Primo Levi's If This Is A Man are among the most significant the finest pieces of writing ever made for radio.
+Whalley's adaptations of the novel Peter Abelard by Helen Waddell, Malory's Morte d'Arthur, James Agee's Let Us Now Praise Famous Men, and Primo Levi's If This Is A Man are among the most significant the finest pieces of writing ever made for radio.

 Whalley's radio broadcasts captured the ear and imagination of Michael Ondaatje, the notable Canadian writer, who identified his favourites as the adaptation of Agee's Let Us Now Praise Famous Men and Primo Levi's If This Is A Man.

-Views on Language
+Views on language

 Much of Whalley's criticism – and whatever might be called his philosophy – revolves around his contemplation of the central place of language in a community and in an individual's knowing and feeling.
 His idea of language is of a reciprocal relationship between a common language and an individual speaker and/or writer, as illustration in a metaphor involving music in which the instrument (language) plays on the musician (speaker/writer) as much as the speaker/writer uses the language.